Updated: Jul 14

 “The devil made me do it!”

 This is one of the most misused and inaccurate statements that could ever be uttered from the mouths of a Christian and even, to a certain degree, non-Christians.
-Truth is, short of outright possession (which entails a number of steps that we won’t go into today), a devil, or more specifically a fallen angel in allegiance with the prince of the air, Lucifer, cannot coerce or make any free-thinking or free-willing person to step out of sync with the will of our Creator, God Almighty.
+Truth is, short of outright possession (which entails a number of steps that we won’t go into today), a devil, or more specifically a disembodied child of a fallen angel in allegiance with the prince of the air, Lucifer, cannot coerce or make any free-thinking or free-willing person to step out of sync with the will of our Creator, God Almighty.
 However, this doesn’t mean that Satan or his kingdom does not exist.

 He is very real.